 These commands are executed "in-product" rather than running them from the Python shell or a Python script (.py) file.

 These commands can be executed directly from the script prompt within the product's design environment or part of a script (.lsf) file.

 - AWS account.
 If you do not have one, create and activate and AWS account.

 - Lumerical-AWS integration configuration

 - AWS S3 bucket with the simulation files you want to run.
-See, Managing S3 bucket for details.
+See, Using S3 buckets for details.